Last Updated on

 We did two manatee encounters – an afternoon tour in Crystal River, and an early-morning excursion in Homosassa Springs.
 We went at the end of the season, in early March, so the waters of the Gulf were already warming.
 Based on this, I would definitely recommend morning tours if you’re there early or late in the season.
 Also, weekdays have less water traffic overall from other boaters, so you might get a better experience.
 I definitely recommend staying a few days so that you have some flexibility in case of bad weather.

 Crystal River Trip with River Ventures

-According to their website, River Ventures allows kids 3 and older to participate in swimming with manatees.
+I didn’t travel with kids, but for people who want a great family trip, River Ventures allows kids 3 and older to participate in swimming with manatees.

 Homosassa Springs Excursion with Snorkel With The Manatees